 Lat/Long positions derived from Google Earth will be given for significant places in the Alerts, such as bridge locations.
 These will be in italics, and in the following format: (xx.xxxxxx°-xx.xxxxxx°) for locations new with this alert.
 Where a Lat/Long position is copied from a USCG Local Notice to Mariners (LNM) or from the Light Lists, it will be in whatever format the Coast Guard has used which varies between districts and LNM and Light List writers, and will be in plain text, rather than italics.
 Some positions are approximate.
 We do not provide this information for navigational purposes and it should not be used as such.

 US Army Corps of Engineers Websites for AICW Surveys and Reports

-Despite the federal government reduction in funding, the USACE does a really good job, in our opinion, at surveying and recording depths in the Atlantic Intracoastal Waterway (AICW).
+Despite the federal government reduction in funding, the USACE, in our opinion, does a really good job at surveying and recording depths in the Atlantic Intracoastal Waterway (AICW).
 They may not be able to dredge every little shoal, but at least they let you know where the shoals are so you can plan accordingly.
-Before you reach the areas, check out the latest surveys at the following:
+Some areas in North Carolina are currently being dredged or are scheduled to be dredged soon.
+So, before you get too excited about the shallow depths reported by some fellow cruisers, check out the latest surveys at the following: